orkes-io/docs/docs/how-tos/Tasks/SQS-event-task.md

 <p align="center"><img src="/content/img/sqs_workflow_task2_complete.jpg" alt="wait task complete sqs task about to fire" width="500" style={{paddingBottom: 40, paddingTop: 40}} /></p>

 Once the WAIT poll task completes task_2, the SQS task fires, and sends a message to AWS.
-Ypu can poll for messages in your SQS queue (in your queue - click "send/receive messages" and there is a "poll for tasks" button), and see the message pass through:
+You can poll for messages in your SQS queue (in your queue - click "send/receive messages" and there is a "poll for tasks" button), and see the message pass through:

 <p align="center"><img src="/content/img/sqs_workflow_message_queue.jpg" alt="SQS message arriving at AWS on it's way to task_1" width="800" style={{paddingBottom: 40, paddingTop: 40}} /></p>